dojo/docs/dijit/layout/TabContainer-examples.rst

 Bottom Tabs
 ===========

-Tabs at the bottom,with a strip.
+Tabs at the bottom, with a strip.
 Note that bottom tabs don't work in conjunction with doLayout=false.

 .. code-example ::